oracle/graal/README.md

 ## Repository Structure

-The GraalVM main source repository includes the following components:
+The GraalVM main source repository includes the components listed below.
+The documentation for each component includes developer instructions for the component.

 * [GraalVM SDK](sdk/README.md) contains long term supported APIs of GraalVM.